graphql-nexus/nexus-plugin-prisma/README.md

 # nexus-prisma

 `nexus-prisma` offers a [code-first](https://www.prisma.io/blog/introducing-graphql-nexus-code-first-graphql-server-development-ll6s1yy5cxl5) approach for building GraphQL servers with a database.
-It auto-generates CRUD operations/resolvers that can be exposed and customized in your own schema. `nexus-prisma` is based on Prisma and integrates with the Prisma client.
+It auto-generates CRUD operations/resolvers that can be exposed and customized in your own schema.

 ## Features